cabrerahector/wordpress-popular-posts/readme.txt

 = 3.1.1 =
 * Adds check for exif extension availability.
 * Rolls back check for user's default thumbnail.

-= 3.1.0 =
-* Fixes invalid HTML title/alt attributes caused by encoding issues.
-* Fixes issue with jQuery not loading properly under certain circumstances.
-* Fixes issue with custom excerpts not showing up.
-* Fixes undefined notices and removes an unused variable from widget_update().
-* Fixes wrong variable reference in __image_resize().
-* Adds charset to mb_substr when truncating excerpt.
-* Sets default logging level to 1 (Everyone).
-* Renders the category link with cat-id-[ID] CSS class.
-* Replaces getimagesize() with exif_imagetype().
-* Adds notice to move/copy wpp.css stylesheet into theme's directory to keep custom CSS styles across updates.
-* Thumbail generation process has been refactored for efficiency.
-* Thumbnails are now stored in a custom folder under Uploads.
-* Drops support on Japanese and French languages since the translations were outdated.
-* Other minor bug fixes and improvements.

 See [full changelog](https://github.com/cabrerahector/wordpress-popular-posts/blob/master/changelog.md).